Security & Ethics - how does CoLoop remain secure

 What should I look for in AI tools to make sure this is addressed?

-- When looking at an AI tool it is important to make sure you can at the very least rationalise in a post-hoc manner where the output come from.
+- When looking at an AI tool it is important to make sure you can at the very least rationalise in a post-hoc manner where the output comes from.

-- Is it really collaborating with you as a junior research or are you required to treat the outputs of a less qualified colleague as gospel without question?
+- Is it really collaborating with you as a junior researcher or are you required to treat the outputs of a less qualified colleague as gospel without question?

 What do we do at CoLoop?